 When the ball exits the field on a sideline, the referee will call for a throw-in.

 The team that did not make the ball leave the field will be the team that executes a throw-in.

 Proper technique for a throw in includes two feet on the ground upon release of the ball.
 This means that a dragging foot is legal as long as it stays on the ground through the release of the ball.
-No hopping!

 The ball must also pass over the player’s head, not one handed or to the side.

 Improper throw-ins result in an assisted redo attempt in U6 and U8.
 U10 and older the expectations are higher- improper throw ins will result in the other team being given the ball for a throw-in.

 You can NOT make a goal directly from a throw in, a player on the field must get the ball into the goal.

 In general, a indirect kick is the result of a contact foul or hand ball.

 Direct kicks are not allowed for all age groups in Madison Soccer.

 If a penalty results in an indirect kick that means the player taking that penalty kick must kick the ball to a teammate and then can be played to score from the spot of the violation.